 Reproduction: Sun spiders lay eggs under the rocks and similar covered areas in burrows constructed by the mother.
 Some silk is used to line these areas of the protected burrow.
 The mother guards the eggs and will even help capture prey to feed the young.
 Typically sun spiders usually live one or two years.

 Other Information: Sun spiders can run very fast, and can also be known as wind scorpions.
-While being observed, some have been measured to run up to 10 mph.
+While being observed, some have stinging insect measured to run up to 10 mph.